ZhihongCui/CTRAIL/README.md

 Trajectory planning in dynamic environments is a paramount challenge for autonomous driving, especially in unseen environments where traditional models struggle to generalize.
 To address this, we propose \textsf{C-TRAIL}, a \textbf{\underline{C}}ommonsense world framework for \textbf{\underline{TRA}}jectory p\textbf{\underline{L}}anning.
 Inspired by how humans leverage commonsense when planning, C-TRAIL introduces a \textbf{Commonsense World} that interacts with the environment through a closed-loop three-stage process: \textbf{Recall}, \textbf{Plan}, and \textbf{Update}.

 This commonsense world is implemented via three core modules.
-First, \textbf{Trust Commonsense Recall} module queries LLMs for high-level relations and actions, and filters through a fused trust mechanism combining commonsense trust and kinematic trust, resulting in a trust commonsense representation.
-Second, the \textbf{Commonsense-Guided Monte Carlo Planning} module integrates this representation into a Dirichlet-based trust policy, which guides Monte Carlo Tree Search (MCTS) for efficient and targeted trajectory exploration.
-Third, an \textbf{Adaptive Calibration Update} module continuously refines the trust state and planning policy using real-world feedback, ensuring consistency and adaptability over time.
+First, **Trust Commonsense Recall** module queries LLMs for high-level relations and actions, and filters through a fused trust mechanism combining commonsense trust and kinematic trust, resulting in a trust commonsense representation.
+Second, the **Commonsense-Guided Monte Carlo Planning** module integrates this representation into a Dirichlet-based trust policy, which guides Monte Carlo Tree Search (MCTS) for efficient and targeted trajectory exploration.
+Third, an **Adaptive Calibration Update** module continuously refines the trust state and planning policy using real-world feedback, ensuring consistency and adaptability over time.

 To the best of our knowledge, C-TRAIL is the first to introduce a human-inspired Commonsense World into a trajectory planning loop.
-Experiments on the Highway-env simulator in four scenarios (i.e., \emph{highway}, \emph{merge}, \emph{intersection}, and \emph{roundabout}) show that C‑TRAIL yields average improvements over state-of-the-art baselines by 53.8\% w.r.t.
-ADE, 62.5\% w.r.t.
-FDE, and 35.8\% w.r.t.
-SR in seen environments, and 42.5\% w.r.t.
-ADE, 52.2\% w.r.t.
-FDE, and 27.1\% w.r.t.
+Experiments on the Highway-env simulator in four scenarios (i.e., *highway*, *merge*, *intersection*, and *roundabout*) show that C‑TRAIL yields average improvements over state-of-the-art baselines by 53.8% w.r.t.
+ADE, 62.5% w.r.t.
+FDE, and 35.8% w.r.t.
+SR in seen environments, and 42.5% w.r.t.
+ADE, 52.2% w.r.t.
+FDE, and 27.1% w.r.t.
 SR in unseen environments, respectively.
 Additionally, case studies show that C-TRAIL generates safe and smooth trajectories, underscoring its effectiveness and real-world potential.

 ---